Kratom & 7-OH

 Timing matters more than anything else.

-Your physician will discuss timing with you based on how much kratom you use, in what form, and how frequently.
+Your physician will discuss timing with you based on how much kratom or 7-OH you use, in what form, and how frequently.
 There is no single rule that applies to everyone.
 7-OH products, in particular, may require different induction timing than kratom leaf or powder.

 The process